a23956491z/all_notes/OS & Architeture/OS-HW/OS-HW6.md

 ## Problem 6.4
 ![](https://i.imgur.com/XzDYL80.png)

-if we directly disable the interrupt in single-processor system
+if we directly disable the interrupt in single-processor system, it might results **infinite loop** when waiting another job.
+So the **interrupt** is necessary to jump to other process when another process get in the critical section.

 ## Problem 6.5
 ![](https://i.imgur.com/yp9RSCx.png)